dinosoupy/reorder-prediction/README.md

 - Give better reccomendations
 - Understand which products and marketing channels yield the highest return on investment

-XGBoost is a gradient boosting technique that uses [decision tree](http://scikit-learn.org/stable/modules/tree.html) ensembles for identifying which products are likely to be reordered at a store.

-## Why XGBoost

-## Feature Engineering
-I decided to use the [instacart opensource dataset](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2) since it provides transaction level data about orders and their associated products.
+This repository serves as an idealised examples of models that compute probabilities of a reorder from the [instacart opensource dataset](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2).
+This dataset provides transaction level data about orders and their associated products.
+Look through notebooks <INSERT LINK> for all model implementations and techniques.

-This is the data scheme:
+## RNN model
+No manual feature engineering - pure deep learning approach.
+This approach can be reformulated as a binary prediction task: Given a user, a product, and the user's prior purchase history, predict whether or not the given product will be reordered in the user's next order.
+In short, the approach was to fit a variety of generative models to the prior data and use the internal representations from these models as features to second-level models.

+## XGBoost model
+Gradient boosting and tree ensembles tend to improve the prediction performance and reduce variance, leading to more stable and accurate results.

+## Data Scheme
+The purpose of the models implemented here is not to optimise prediction scores on the instacart dataset, but to design a pipeline for tackling similar problems with other tabular ecommerce datasets.

 * `orders` (3.4m rows, 206k users):
 * `order_id`: order identifier
 * `user_id`: customer identifier
-* `eval_set`: which evaluation set this order belongs in (see `SET` described below)
+* `eval_set`: prior / train / test
 * `order_number`: the order sequence number for this user (1 = first, n = nth)
 * `order_dow`: the day of the week the order was placed on
 * `order_hour_of_day`: the hour of the day the order was placed on